EricSchrock/bugjet/README.md

 ### Export transaction data

 Export your transaction data from your financial accounts to `xlsx` files.
 The first row should be a header describing each column of data.
 You may need to download the data in `csv` format, open the `csv` file in excel, and "save as" into the `xlsx` format.
-See the `examples` directory for examples.

 ### Create config files

 Create a `json` config file for each financial account that describes how to extract the date, description, and amount of each transaction from the exported data.
-See the `configs` directory for examples.
+See the `examples` and `configs` directories for examples of config files for different transaction data formats.

 ### Run Bugjet